A Review of “the Engineers of Chaos”, by Giuliano Da Empoli

-From there on, Orban signed the beginning of a new era for Hungary, surfing on an anti-western sentiment inherited from the end of WWI (which saw Hungary amputated from about 70% of its territory).
+From there on, Orban signed the beginning of a new era for Hungary.
+To gain popularity, he surfed on an anti-western sentiment inherited from the end of WWI (which saw Hungary amputated from about 70% of its territory).

-However, corruption scandals tied to personalities closed to Orban sent the Fidesz in limbo at 20%.
+Later on, corruption scandals tied to personalities closed to Orban sent his political party in limbo at 20%.

 Orban opposed the homogeneity of the Hungarian culture and people to immigrants that were coming “to steal the work of Hungarians”.

 Later, the plan of the EU to impose quotas of migrants to each country became a benediction for Orban which declared war on the “diktats of Brussels”.

 Orban has been ruling Hungary ever since.

 The author tells the story of a director of refuge for cats.